Tackling cyber-crime with Zero Threat

 But this is not always the case, with hackers exploiting this increased reliance on all things digital.
 Businesses are now at high risk of having data stolen through a range of advanced hacking methods, with individual employees being targeted in phishing scams, social engineering and malware.

-Cyber crime is a growing industry, and those involved are becoming more highly skilled at defeating security measures.
-In fact, cyber criminals cost the UK alone almost £11bn in 2016, figures from Action Fraud, Get Safe Online and the National Fraud Intelligence Bureau (NFIB) suggest.
+Cyber-crime is a growing industry, and those involved are becoming more highly skilled at defeating security measures.
+In fact, cyber-criminals cost the UK alone almost £11 billion in 2016, figures from Action Fraud, Get Safe Online and the National Fraud Intelligence Bureau (NFIB) suggest.

 Learners can repeat the game to aim for higher scores, drawing them back to the content just like in mobile gaming, and facilitating better retention.
 The Zero Threat game can be linked to an LMS in order to track learner progress, enabling employers to see each player’s scores.

-Here at LEO, we believe that providing educational material in an entertaining format helps to engross learners more than traditional training methods.
+Here at LEO Learning, we believe that providing educational material in an entertaining format helps to engross learners more than traditional training methods.
 By invoking an emotional response through playing, we have a much higher chance of producing true behavioural change.

 If you think your business could benefit from a game like Zero Threat to help tackle its compliance training challenges, then get in touch.